Can I ship my rifle directly to you, or do I have to ship through a dealer?

 Does HCR do FFL transfers?

 HCR does not do FFL transfers.
-Our records keeping and shipping/receiving capability is fully dedicated to tracking the actions we use to build our rifles and handguns.
+Our records keeping and shipping/receiving capability is fully dedicated to tracking the actions we use to build our rifles.
 We simply do not have the space, or personnel to properly manage FFL transfers in addition to our custom firearms inventories.

 Does HCR offer any guarantees or warranties for their work?